I’ve always gone on about how integral sun protection is as part of your anti-ageing arsenal.

 The study found that “there was a significant correlation between the perceived ages of the British subjects and the pigmented spot grading”.
 This means that the higher the intensity and amount pigmentation on their skin, the older the participant appeared to viewers.

 One way to interpret that data is that all people gain more pigmentation as they get older.
-This study suggests that pigmentation does come along naturally as you age, but it does not make you seem older than somebody the same age as you without pigmentation.
+This study suggests that pigmentation does come along naturally as you age, but it is not necessarily the reason you seem older than somebody the same age as you without pigmentation.
 Although more pigmentation is related to an older perceived age in general, it does not have a huge effect on how old you look for your age according to this specific study.
 Those doing the study mention that this is something they would be interested in doing further study into, and I can’t wait to read it.

 What do these have in common?

 In comparing fraternal and identical twins, researchers got an idea of what ageing processes which genetic and which were environmental.
 They found that 40–59% of skin ageing might be attributable to environment and care!
 To a certain extent, your natural skin tone and propensity for DNA self-repair enzymes are an unchangeable factor, but those who spend more time in the sun undoubtedly accumulate more DNA damage than those who don’t.
 This leads them to suffer from all of the above conditions.
 And as they found, these have an effect on how old you are perceived to be by others.

-We are in control of so much of our appearance, and all we have to do is religiously use sunscreen and other protective measures.
+We are in control of so much of our appearance, and all we have to do is religiously use high SPF sunscreen and other protective measures like antioxidants.
 If this study doesn’t convince you, I don’t know what will!